Level statistics of real eigenvalues in non-Hermitian systems: Random matrices

-It is also notable that no real eigenvalues generally appear in classes AII and AII + $\eta_-$.
+Note also that no real eigenvalues generally appear in classes AII and AII + $\eta_-$.
 This should be due to TRS with the sign $-1$, which only enforces the Kramers degeneracy on the real axis.
 If a real eigenvalue is present in these symmetry classes, a Kramers partner with the same real eigenvalue should always appear.
 While this Kramers pair is robust against Hermitian perturbations, it is sensitive to non-Hermitian perturbations and forms a complex-conjugate pair in the complex plane.
 Consequently, real eigenvalues are unstable in these symmetry classes.
-As a comparison, in class AII + $\eta_+$, all eigenvalues including complex ones exhibit the Kramers degeneracy because of the additional presence of TRS$^{\dag}$ with the sign $-1$.
-Consequently, the Kramers pair on the real axis is robust against certain degrees of non-Hermitian perturbations, which leads to the presence of a sub-extensive number of real eigenvalues.
+On the contrary, in class AII + $\eta_+$, all eigenvalues including complex ones exhibit the Kramers degeneracy because of the additional presence of TRS$^{\dag}$ with the sign $-1$.
+Consequently, the Kramers pair on the real axis is robust even against certain degrees of non-Hermitian perturbations, which leads to the sub-extensive number of real eigenvalues.
 This is different from class AII + $\eta_-$, where only TRS$^{\dag}$ with the sign $+1$ is present and no such robust Kramers degeneracy is allowed generally.
 We also discuss the absence of real eigenvalues in classes AII and AII + $\eta_-$ by effective small matrices in Sec.~\ref{Eff_small_mat}.